 In both cases, the eventual result is labral tears,

 cartilage damage and hip pain.
 A Mayo Clinic study recently found that bone abnormalities were present in greater than 85 percent of patients with labral tears.
 This shows the close link between labral tears and FAI.

 People with FAI or hip impingement generally have deep pain in the groin and limited hip rotation.
 Pain is usually triggered by activity.
 It may also occur when the hip is bent, such as with prolonged sitting.
 Because the bone changes that occur in FAI often lead to labral tears, the symptoms of FAI and labral tears are very similar.

 Head of hip reshaped for normal hip movement.

 FAI is usually diagnosed by a detailed examination by your sports medicine physician.
 Specialized x-rays are also necessary to evaluate the bone structure of the hip.
 A specialized MRI is used to diagnose labral tears, which often occur in people with FAI.
 In some patients, a hip injection may be considered to verify the diagnosis of FAI and labral tear and also to treat symptoms.

-How is FAI treated?
+How is FAI surgically treated?